w3c-fedid/FedCM/explorations/service_worker_interception.md

 **Decision Rationale**: The RP's identity flows through the FedCM protocol itself (via `client_id` in request bodies), not through Service Worker client APIs.
 This maintains consistency with existing OAuth/OIDC patterns and avoids introducing new cross-origin communication channels.

-### Rejected Alternatives Summary

-1. **Allow Service Workers for All Endpoints**: Rejected - Configuration endpoints must remain trustworthy and unmodified
-2. **Use WebTransport or WebSockets**: Rejected - Doesn't provide offline support or caching capabilities
-3. **Browser-Managed Cache**: Rejected - Less flexible than Service Worker, harder to customize, no offline logic support
-4. **Require Service Worker to Signal Intent**: Rejected - Adds complexity.
-Standard Service Worker registration is sufficient

 ## Implementation Considerations

-### Browser Implementation

-1. **Endpoint Classification**: Browser classifies each FedCM request by endpoint type
-2. **Conditional Routing**:
-   - Config endpoints → Direct to network (SimpleURLLoader)
-   - Auth endpoints → Check for Service Worker → SW or fallback to network
-3. **Fallback**: If Service Worker lookup fails or SW doesn't handle the request, automatically fall back to network
-4. **Async Operations**: All Service Worker lookups and dispatches are asynchronous to avoid blocking

 ### Developer Experience